-Westminster Foundation Pathway modules: Students learn by attending weekly lectures and follow up seminars.
-The lectures may be on-campus or involve asynchronous online delivery.
-The seminars are informal teaching/discussion sessions in smaller groups and involve greater interaction with the lecturer.
-The seminars support group discussion of set study texts and media and allow for students to explore their own perspectives and responses.
-Students develop their writing and critical thinking skills through writing practice tasks and the preparation of final artefacts and written pieces.
+Westminster Foundation Pathway modules: Students learn by attending weekly lectures and follow-up seminars delivered in person on-site.
+The seminars are relaxed interactive teaching sessions delivered in smaller groups.
+The seminars support group discussion of set texts, case studies and media, allowing for students to explore their own perspectives.